 Participation in the United Nations Global Compact

-We joined the United Nations Global Compact in August 2013, supporting the ten principles relating to the areas of human rights, labour, environment, and anti-corruption.
-We will promote its business activities with a high sense of responsibility and global perspective in order to contribute to the creation of a sustainable world.
+We joined the UN Global Compact in August 2013.
+The UN Global Compact supports ten principles relating to the areas of human rights, labor, environment, and anti-corruption.
+We will promote our business activities with a high sense of responsibility and global perspective in order to contribute to the creation of a sustainable society.

 Diversity of Human Resources

-We respect individuals based on the thoughts that the power of each and every employee supports the Company.
-Therefore, no discrimination based on capabilities and execution of duties, such as race, gender, nationality, etc. is conducted in any aspect of hiring, promotions, etc. We are promoting the creation of working environment where all of our associates can exercise their unique talents.
+We respect individuals based on the thoughts that the power of each and every employee supports our business.
+Therefore, no discrimination is conducted based on capabilities and execution of duties, such as race, gender, nationality, in any aspect of hiring, promotions, and others.
+We are promoting the creation of working environment where all of our associates can exercise their unique talents.

 Fair Personnel Evaluation